DistributedCollective/Sovryn-Node/README.md

 If yes, it sends an error notification to a telegram group for manual processing.
 If the tx was not confirmed after 10 minutes, it resends the transaction with a higher gas fee.

-The liquidator needs considerable funds in both currencies to be able to liquidate a position.
+The liquidator needs considerable funds in all currencies provided to be able to liquidate a position.
+He needs to allow the protocol contract to access his tokens in advance (Approve tokens) and have enough RBTC to cover transaction costs.

 ### Install